You’re almost there mama! Keep it up!

 By now, your baby bump has grown and you might find yourself waddling like a penguin just to get around.
-Back pain is unavoidable and 10-minute walks will feel like 1-hour walks.
-But do not worry Mama!
+Back pain is unavoidable and 10-minute walks will start to feel like 1-hour walks, but do not worry mama!
 All of this is normal as your body prepares itself for childbirth.

 This post may contain affiliate links.
 Please see disclaimer for details.

 Have you had your baby shower?
 If so, then you may have received most of the things you need.
 But there may be a few things here and there left to grab and this is the time to finish all the shopping you need to do.

 You can pick up the remaining items on your baby registry and stock up on a few more baby essentials (diapers, formula, bottles), or buy the baby gear you still need (car seat, stroller, crib).

 I love that with a Target baby registry, for any remaining items that have not been purchased yet, you can buy them with a discount of 15% off (up to 8 weeks prior to baby’s due date) and save money on the items you need.

 Other baby registries you have may also have this incentive.
 Make sure you check it out!

 If you’re a first-time mom, labor and delivery might sound new – and scary.
 You’re unsure what to expect and what labor and delivery tips you can use to have a positive birth experience.

 But with childbirth classes, it relieves all the stress and worries you may have and can potentially answer any questions you’ve been concerned with.

 Childbirth classes are helpful in a way that it: